maxgerhardt/teensylc-baremetal/README.md

 Bare-Metal Teensy LC toolchain
 --------------------------------

+## Build with PlatformIO

+The project can be build with PlatformIO, e.g. in the VSCode PlatformIO extension or on the CLI with `pio run`.

+Refer to the general documentation at [Getting started with VSCode + PlatformIO](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation), [CLI reference](https://docs.platformio.org/en/latest/core/index.html) and [platformio.ini options](https://docs.platformio.org/en/latest/projectconf/index.html).

+## Build with Makefile

 Type "make" to compile and link the sample main.cpp program.
 "make burn" will load the resulting main.hex file into your Teensy LC using the cli teensy loader.
 The program